kowshal97/AWS-Cloud-Deployment/README.md

 ---

 ## 📌 Overview
-This project is part of my **Final Test submission** for the Cloud Computing program at Durham College.
+This project is part of my **Final Test submission** for the Cloud Computing.
 It demonstrates how to design and deploy a **secure, highly available 3-tier architecture** on AWS with auto scaling and database recovery.

 ---